Ed Westfall: Playing career

 Westfall was chosen by the New York Islanders in the 1972 NHL Expansion Draft.
 He was subsequently made the first captain of the team, a position he held until the 1976–77 season.
-Westfall scored the first goal in franchise history in their first game against the Atlanta Flames on October 7, 1972.
-Westfall was the first player to represent the Islanders in the NHL All-Star Game.
-His best season statistically was 1974–75, when Westfall led the Islanders into their first playoffs and all the way into the Stanley Cup semifinals, exploding in the playoffs with five goals and ten assists to cap a 22-goal, 55-point regular season.
+Giving the team a strong veteran presence, Westfall scored the first goal in franchise history in their first game against the Atlanta Flames on October 7, 1972, and was the first player to represent the Islanders in a NHL All-Star Game, in 1973.
+In 1974 Westfall was awarded the Charlie Conacher Humanitarian Award for his work with the physically and mentally handicapped.
+His best season statistically with the team was in 1974–75, when Westfall led the Islanders to their first playoffs and into the Stanley Cup semifinals, exploding in the playoffs with five goals and 10 assists to cap a 22-goal, 55-point regular season.
+He was again named to the NHL 1975 All-Star game.

 He remained an effective scorer through the 1976–77 season, in which he was awarded the Bill Masterton Trophy for perseverance and dedication, after which he relinquished the team captaincy to Clark Gillies.
 His scoring declined sharply in his final two seasons, during which he spent his time on checking lines and penalty killing.

+Due to his contributions to the team Westfall is often referred to as one of the founding fathers of the New York Islanders.